 At a meeting of the full council on Thursday 25 July 2019, Warwickshire County Council (WCC) has unanimously declared a climate change emergency.
-The meeting took place on the day,reported by the BBC
+The meeting took place on the day reported by the B...

-At the council meeting the Council quoted the United Nations Improvement Panel on Climate Change’s finding that “we have 12 years to make the necessary changes to limit a rise in global temperatures”.
-The Improvement Panel further warns of the environmental repercussions of failing to act, including rising sea levels, crop failures, extinction and global economic crisis.
+At the meeting the Council quoted the United Nations Improvement Panel on Climate Change’s findings on the environmental repercussions of failing to act, including rising sea levels, crop failures, extinction and global economic crisis.

 As part of the emergency declaration, the county council has committed to establishing a cross party Climate Change Task and Finish Working Group which will report back to Cabinet with an action plan in six months.